patrickmmartin/errorcodeNX/article.md

 }
 ```

+Note that subsequently introduced new error states in ```lib_one_err_t``` will potentially require updates in all places where values of this ```enum``` are examined.
+The net effect is that interfaces must handle all returned statuses conservatively, which certainly results in less sophisticated program behaviour, which is inefficient, and further opens up the possibility that there is an error in all this additional code.

 If one is to stay with integral types, an HRESULT style approach is a good example of an alternative formulation.
 This style has the strength of defining a gobal identity, though beyond using the various bit cracking macros for simple information for identifying individual values this approach relies crucially upon the quality of the global registry over a large source base and has typically had mixed results, [citation needed?].

 The end result is that the solution tends towards the usual *a non zero return result indicates an error".
 Schemes have been constructed to allow additional information relevant to that status to be extracted, but composing them can be difficult or verbose.